What's new

 Recent development milestones and platform updates.

-Revised API key authentication model
+Consolidated API schemas and revised authentication model

 Implemented sleep/wake workflows for dev environments